General Signals for Charged Lepton Flavor Violating Decays: Polarized Differential Decay Rates

 \subsection{Plotting Polarized Decay Rates}

 To examine the differential dependence of the decay rate on the angular parameters, we may marginalize over the energy variables and one of the angular variables, by integrating over their respective domains (instead marginalizing over both angular variables recovers the spin-summed results above).
 The angular variables satisfy $\alpha \in [0, \pi]$ and $\gamma \in [0, 2\pi]$.
 By momentum conservation (in the massless limit) we have $0 \leq E_1, E_3 \leq \frac{M}{2}$.
 Energy conservation yields the additional constraint: $\frac{M}{2} \leq E_1 + E_3 \leq M$.
-Finally, because particles 2 and 3 are indistinguishable, as shown above, $m_{12}^2 < m_{23}^2$ is equivalent to $E_3 \geq E_2$.
+For decays to indistinguishable final states, we enforce the condition $E_3 \geq E_2$ to remove ambiguity in our parametrization of the identical particles $2$ and $3$.
+This is equivalent the requirement $m_{12}^2 < m_{23}^2$, imposed earlier.
 Given that $E_1 + E_2 = M - E_3$, this implies $E_3 \geq \frac{M - E_1}{2}$.
 We summarize these constraints in Fig.~\ref{EnergyDomain}.
-Given these constraints, our marginalized differential decay rates take the form:
+Given these constraints, our marginalized differential decay rates for indistinguishable decay channels take the form:

-Plotting the differential decay rates for each operator, emphasizes how the phenomenology of a decay may be used to identify the underlying operators, see Fig.~\ref{fig:image2}.
-Importantly, operators that yielded identical differential decay rates in the spin-averaged calculation are distinguishable based upon the dependence of their resulting unpolarized decay rates on $\alpha, \gamma$.
+with $P$ being the polarization of the parent particle.
+The equivalent formulas for distinguishable decays are found by integrating $E_1$ over $(\frac{M}{2} - E_3, \frac{M}{2})$ and $E_3$ over $(0, \frac{M}{2})$.
+Plotting the differential decay rates for each operator emphasizes how the phenomenology of a decay may be used to identify the underlying operators, see Fig.~\ref{fig:image3}.
+Importantly, operators that yield identical differential decay rates in the spin-averaged calculation are distinguishable based upon the dependence of their resulting polarized decay rates on $\alpha, \gamma$.
 In particular, as the figures show, $\alpha$ has much more power than $\gamma$ to distinguish between the different operators.
-As discussed earlier, incorporating this angular information results in six families of degenerate operators, compared to the three from the distributions of $m_{12}^2$ and $m_{23}^2.$
+As discussed earlier, incorporating this angular information results in six families of degenerate operators for indistinguishable channels, and eight families for distinguishable decays, compared to the three and five (respectively) obtained from the distributions of $m_{12}^2$ and $m_{23}^2.$